 Most healthy adult cats are fastidious groomers and rarely require a bath.
-How often your particular cat needs to be bathed will vary somewhat with its age, lifestyle, and underlying health status as discussed above.
-For example, an older, arthritic cat that has difficulty grooming itself may need the occasional bath to remove loose hair and objectionable odors.
+How often your particular cat needs to be bathed will vary somewhat with its age, lifestyle, and underlying health status.
+For example, an arthritic or overweight cat that has difficulty grooming herself may need the occasional bath to remove loose hair and objectionable odors.
 If your cat has allergies, your veterinarian may prescribe frequent bathing as part of the treatment regime.

 "Most healthy adult cats are fastidious groomers and rarely require a bath."

-If you find that your cat requires frequent bathing, you should discuss this with your veterinarian, who may recommend the use of a 'dry shampoo' or a special shampoo and conditioning rinse so that your furry friend does not develop skin problems associated with the repeated baths.
+If you find that your cat requires frequent bathing, discuss this with your veterinarian, who may recommend the use of a 'dry shampoo' or a special shampoo and conditioning rinse to prevent skin problems associated with the repeated baths.

 Can I use baby shampoo?

-No. Cats should only be bathed in a shampoo that is formulated for use on cats - their skin has a different thickness and pH than human skin, and human shampoo, including baby shampoo, is too harsh for their skin.
+No. Cats should only be bathed in a shampoo that is formulated for use on cats - their skin has a different thickness and pH (acidity) than human skin.
+Human shampoo, including baby shampoo, is far too harsh for their skin.
 For routine bathing, a hypoallergenic shampoo without any added perfumes is the best choice.
 It is best to ask your veterinarian which shampoo is best for your cat.

 How should I bathe my cat?

-Bathing cats can represent a big challenge to many cat owners, because few cats enjoy the experience.
-If you have a new kitten, you can teach it to tolerate baths by starting when it is young, but it can be difficult to train an adult cat to accept bathing as part of its grooming rituals.
-Many people choose instead to take their cat to a professional groomer for bathing, or to arrange with their veterinarian to have the cat sedated and groomed at the veterinary clinic.
+Bathing cats can represent a big challenge to many cat owners because few cats enjoy the experience.
+If you have a new kitten, you can teach it to tolerate baths by starting when she is young, but it can be difficult to train an adult cat to accept bathing as part of her grooming rituals.
+Many people choose instead to take their cat to a professional groomer for bathing or to arrange with their veterinarian to have the cat sedated and groomed at the veterinary clinic.

 If you are going to attempt to bathe your cat on your own, the bath water should always be warm, partly for the comfort of the cat and partly because shampoos clean more effectively in warm water.
-Most people find that the easiest way to bathe their cat is in the laundry tub, bathroom sink or tub.
-Since few cats will sit still in a sink full of water, some groomers recommend 'dipping' the cat into the water to wet it down, then applying the shampoo and lathering it up while the cat is on 'dry ground'.
+Most people find that the easiest way to bathe their cat is in the laundry tub, bathroom sink, or bathtub.
+Since few cats will sit still in a sink full of water, some groomers recommend 'dipping' the cat into the water to wet it down, then applying the shampoo and lathering it up while the cat is on dry ground.
 Ideally, you should rinse off the shampoo or other products using running water, but many cats become frantic when put under a stream of water.
-If this is the case with your cat, you may find it easier to dip it into the water until all the soap is removed.
-When dipping a cat into water, it is important to hold onto all 4 feet so that it can't escape AND make sure you guard against personal injuries from teeth or nails!
+If this is the case with your cat, you may find it easier to dip her into the water until all the soap is removed.
+When dipping a cat into water, it is important to hold onto all four feet, so she cannot escape AND make sure you guard against personal injuries from teeth or nail!

 After you have applied the shampoo, work it through the entire coat to remove all dirt and debris.
 Some owners of cats with particularly thick coats find that it is best to dilute the shampoo in some water so that it is easier to apply and rinse out.
 For routine bathing, you can rinse the shampoo out right away, but if you are using a medicated shampoo, it must be allowed to sit on the coat for 5-10 minutes before being rinsed out (for more information on bathing your dog with medicated shampoo, see handout "How to Bathe Dogs with Medicated Shampoo").
 Make sure you read the instructions on the shampoo label for the specific product that you are using, or follow your veterinarian's directions if you are using a medicated shampoo.

 Most cats, even those with long hair, cope very well with hot summer temperatures without the need for a haircut.
-However, long-haired cats that are prone to getting large mats in their fur, or cats that don't groom well and object to regular brushing may benefit from having their hair shaved down periodically.
-In the majority of cases, the cat will require sedation during this procedure, since few cats will tolerate the noise of the clippers or the discomfort of extensive mat removal while awake and alert.
-If your cat requires a haircut in the summer months, it should be done before the temperature becomes too high, so that the exposed skin does not become damaged from sunburn.
+However, long-haired cats that are prone to getting large mats in their fur or cats that do not groom themselves well and object to regular brushing, may benefit from having their hair shaved down periodically.
+In some cases, the cat will require sedation during this procedure, since few cats will tolerate the noise of the clippers or the discomfort of extensive mat removal while awake and alert.
+If your cat requires a haircut in the summer months, it is important to leave at least 1” (2.5 cm) of haircoat to avoid sunburn or sun damage to the skin.

 Are there any other recommendations?

 Your take home message is that your cat's general coat appearance may be the first indicator of health problems.
 A healthy animal will not shed excessively and will have a shiny coat that is free from dandruff or greasiness.
 Before reaching for the bottle of shampoo, think about whether that lackluster coat could be telling you something else.
 If your cat is older, she may be suffering from arthritic pain that prevents her from properly grooming herself.
 If your cat is overweight, she may have difficulty reaching certain areas of her body.
 It is best to contact your veterinary clinic to arrange for a consultation so that you can help keep your cat both healthy and happy.